Last Updated on October 28, 2021 by Lawrence Berezin

-Table of Contents
+Table of contents

-The Broken NYC Muni-Meters Rule
+The Broken NYC Muni-Meters Law

-(3) Parking at broken or missing meters.
+§ 19-167.1 Parking at broken or missing meters or muni-meters.

-(i) A person shall be allowed to park at a missing or broken meter up to the maximum amount of time otherwise lawfully permitted at such meter.
+a.
+A person shall be allowed to park at a missing or broken meter up to the maximum amount of time otherwise lawfully permitted at such meter.

+b.
 If all muni-meters in a parking field or on a block are missing or broken, a person shall be allowed to park in such parking field or on such block up to the maximum amount of time otherwise lawfully permitted by such muni-meters in such controlled parking field or block.

 Here are some tips to help you figure out how to work these diabolical machines.

 But, here’s the current broken NYC Muni-Meter rule

 4-08(5) Parking at broken or missing parking meters.